spud-game-engine/spud-slices/README.md

 excluding Scratch), it was hard to see why something that granted such a supurb level of creation would be bad.

-It wasn't untill I graduated from High School, having learned of the dynamics of many, many other programming languages, that I braved a language I had internal opposition to: "TypeScript."
+It wasn't until I graduated from High School, having learned of the dynamics of many, many other programming languages, that I braved a language I had internal opposition to: "TypeScript."